Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 2. Fixing a limb in a certain position

-3. Elevated position of the limb
+3. Elevated limb position

-4. pressure bandage
+4. Pressure bandage

-A tourniquet for bleeding
+Tourniquet for bleeding

-Harness name What does it look like?
+Name of the tourniquet What does it look like?

 Esmarch's tourniquet

-Harness NIISI RKKA
+Tourniquet NIISI RKKA

 Atraumatic tourniquet "Alpha"

-When to apply?
+When to use?

-• Any massive bleeding in limbs.
+• Any massive bleeding on the limbs.

-• It is impossible to apply a tourniquet on a bare limb, it is necessary to substitute a cloth (towel, clothes).
+• You cannot apply a tourniquet to a bare limb; you must substitute a cloth (towel, clothing).

 • In case of bleeding from the wrist area, a tourniquet is applied to the shoulder;